The American Academy of Dermatology reports that by the mid-teen years, over 40% of people will have some form of acne or acne scarring.

 - Hold yourself accountable.

-Are you addicted to pimple popping?
+Are you obsessed with popping pimples?
 What are your tips for having a hands-off policy?